Linear algebra and group theory

-This is something that we talked about in the above, with the proof however still missing a few details, regarding the basic properties of the function $e^x$.
-Thus, you can either try to recover all these details, or go with some other idea, of your choice.
+This is something that we discussed in the above, but with our proofs however still missing a few details, regarding the basic properties of the function $e^x$.
+Thus, you can either try to recover these details, or go with some other idea, of your choice.

 \begin{exercise} Find a geometric interpretation of the formula

 which diagonalizes the rotation of angle $t\in\mathbb R$ in the real plane. \end{exercise}

 This is something quite tricky, and of course, enjoy.